saleh-alt-04/T2A2/README.md

 4. Flask-JWT-Extended - Flask-JWT-Extended is a Flask extension that provides JSON Web Token (JWT) authentication support.
 JWT is a standard for securely transmitting information between parties as a JSON object.
 It is used here to authenticate requests to the API, ensuring that only authorized users can access the data.

 ## R8 Describe your projects _models_ in terms of the relationships they have with each other
+ A User can have many Orders.
+This is represented by the user_id foreign key in the Order class.

+An Order can have one Product.
+This is represented by the product_id foreign key in the Order class.

+A Category can have many Products.
+This is represented by the category_id foreign key in the Product class, and the relationship between Category and Product is established by the backref in the Product class.

+An Order can have one Delivery.
+This is represented by the order_id foreign key in the Delivery class.
 ## R9 Discuss the database relations to be implemented in your application

 ## R10 Describe the way tasks are allocated and tracked in your project